-Fraidycat is a browser extension for Firefox or Chrome.
-(Just those right now - it's brand-new, quite experimental.)
+Fraidycat is a desktop app or browser extension for Firefox or Chrome.
 I use it to follow people (hundreds) on whatever platform they choose - Twitter, a blog, YouTube, even on a public TiddlyWiki.

 Hit Fraidycat's button and the main page comes up.